AdobeDocs/campaign-web.en/help/v8/content/edit-content.md

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_email_header"
->title="Email Header"
+>title="Email parameters"
->abstract="In this section, you can control the From Name and From Email values that are defined in the email template.
-The Subject Line field can be customized using the expression editor."
+>abstract="The From Name and From Email values are defined in the email template.
+The Subject Line can be personalized using the expression editor."

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_email_attachment"